Below we give an outline of the Wisdom

 Evelyn Underhill, in her book ‘Practical Mysticism’ gives the following definition:

-A number of interesting points arise from this simple definition. firstly, it is an ART which needs perfecting, then there is the concept of UNION, of being one with, and not simply just knowing, REALITY.
+interesting ponts arise from this simple definition. firstly, it is an ART which needs perfecting, then there is the concept of UNION, of being one with, and not simply just knowing, REALITY.

-In our sections on Access and Practice we look at methods of developing this art and achieving this Union.
+In our sections on Access and Practice, under CREATING, we look at methods of developing this art and achieving this Union.

 In this section we want to see if we can come to an understanding of just what Evelyn Underhill meant by Reality.

 What is this Reality ? – lying behind all spiritual beliefs is what has been called the ‘Ageless Wisdom’ or the Perennial Philosophy.
 A simplified statement of this philosophy says that consciousness can be found in three levels

 - The Intellectual and Emotional

 - The Spirit - the Higher Self - gives access to the world of greater Wisdom